 How to switch off voice orders with Google Assistant

-Because Google Assistant can understand the voices of different people using the same Google Home they can each order things from their own Express account.
-Once each person has their own account, Google Assistant will automatically bill the right person upon recognizing their voice.
+Because Google Assistant can understand the voices of different people using the same Google Home or Nest device, they can each order things from their own Express account.
+Once each person has their own account, Google Assistant will automatically bill the right person by recognizing their voice.
 Unlike with Alexa, it is not possible to create a PIN for preventing malicious purchases or joke orders made by children.

 To buy something, just say "Hey Google, add [item name] to my shopping cart".
 Or. if you want to direct the Assistant to a specific store, say: "Hey Google, add [product] from [store] to my cart".
 There is currently no way to ask what's in your cart, remove items from the cart, or change the quantity of items.

 Alternatively, you can avoid using the shopping cart entirely, and say: "Hey Google, buy/purchase/order [item]".